LdotJdot/TDS/TDSAot/README.md

 For any questions, suggestions, or feedback, please feel free to open an issue on this repository or contact us directly.

 Thank you for choosing TDS!
-We hope it makes your file management experience seamless and enjoyable.
+We hope it makes your file management experience seamless and enjoyable!